Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ```

 This wouldn't help a case where each thread having a copy of the cache would be
-prohibitive, but it does fix possible issues with resource leaks issues due to
+prohibitive, but it does fix possible resource leak issues due to
 races filling a cache.

 <!-- ref:copy-on-write -->